sankarsubramanian/m2x-c/README.md

 ## Initialization

-To use the M2X C library, you need to first create a M2X context using the following function:
+To use the M2X C library, you need to first create an M2X context using the following function:

 ```
 m2x_context *m2x_open(const char *key);